-In 1980, the U.S. Congress adopted the first self-referral provision by limiting the ability of a physician to certify a plan of care for a patient to receive services from a home health agency in/with which the physician had a significant ownership interest or financial/contractual relationship.
-Over the years, this concept has significantly expanded as additional provisions have been adopted by the federal government by limiting the ability of physicians to refer patients to a health care entity for the provision of certain services if the physician (or an immediate family member of the physician) has either an ownership interest in or a compensation arrangement with such health care entity.
+In 1980, the U.S. Congress adopted the first self-referral provision by limiting the ability of a physician to certify a plan of care for a patient to receive services from a home health agency that the physician had a significant ownership interest in or a financial/contractual relationship with.
+Over the years, this concept has significantly expanded as additional provisions have been adopted by the federal government to limit the ability of physicians to refer patients to a health care entity for the provision of certain services if the physician (or an immediate family member of the physician) has either an ownership interest in or a compensation arrangement with such health care entity.
 This federal law is commonly referred to as the "Stark Law" or the "Physician Self-Referral Law."
 Physician financial relationships also have attracted the attention of state legislators and regulators as numerous states have adopted similar laws and regulations.

 The legal services that we provide to clients in connection with the Stark Law include:

 - Preparing legal analyses regarding new financial relationships and implications under the Stark Law

 - Performing legal audits of existing contracts and financial relationships

 - Representing clients before Congress on federal agency, state legislature, and state agency issues

 - Providing input and comments to the Centers for Medicare & Medicaid Services on proposed rules and interpretations of the Stark Law